 Since hydro generators can cost millions of dollars to replace or repair—a sizeable capital investment that can hinder revenues—the downtime of the generator can be a catastrophic event for customers who may not be prepared to deal with such an unforeseen expense.

 Ensuring that this standby power source is available can depend on small but powerful Resistance Temperature Detectors (RTDs), such as the ones we manufacture at Temp-Pro.
 Most often dual-element stator RTDs are used in the slots of the stator coil, where one of the elements is used as a backup in the infrequent instance that the other element should fail.

 Temp-Pro RTDs are available in multiple configurations, such as Single Element stator winding RTDs, Dual Element stator winding RTDs and Dual Independent Element stator winding RTDs.
 We also offer three element materials, namely copper, platinum and mixed—depending on your specific needs.
 Other options for our RTDs include rear exit, side exit, custom holes and sizes, electrically conductive coatings, and dual sensors with different elements.

-Contact Temp-Pro today to discuss your hydro generator RTD needs.
+Contact Temp-Pro today to discuss your hydro generator RTD temperature sensor needs.
 Our customized product solutions can help you prevent a critical failure and ensure your hydro generators and related equipment remain available and in optimal performance for years to come.